 While these only display the tip of the iceberg, it is a fact that more requires to be done to bridge the gap between the desired skill set and the skills currently available with ease.

-These technological advancements across different industries and the continually enhancing demographic shift of the labor market is a thing to watch out for as the world forays into a new year and the years beyond it.
-How we decide to optimize our resources going forward will be highly dependent on interrelated technologies and how we make the best of it, will be dependent on our multi-skilled labor.
+These technological advancements across different industries and the continually enhancing demographic shift of the labour market is a thing to watch out for as the world forays into a new year and the years beyond it.
+How we decide to optimize our resources going forward will be highly dependent on interrelated technologies and how we make the best of it, will be dependent on our multi-skilled labour.

 Industries will open up to work which brings in scalable and future relevant skillset.
 While robots take up a man’s role, there will be skilled workmen guiding the robot around and controlling the buttons.
 Workers who understand the relevance of technologies like IIoT and references drawn from the Big Data.

 Salesforce which can connect with the customer real-time and enhance engagement levels.
 Yes, the coming years would call for all of this and more.
 Let’s accept the great wave of technology with complete conviction and work on our upskilling and reskilling.